[Editor’s note: This story was previously published in July 2018. It has since been updated and republished.]

 On to better news, mid-caps have a lengthy history of outperforming large-caps while doing so with less volatility than small-cap stocks.
 In fact, ACLAX’s five-year standard deviation is only 3.7, confirming that this is, in fact, a low-risk mutual fund.

 The financial services and industrial sectors combine for over 48% of ACLAX’s weight.
 None of the fund’s holdings exceed a weight of 3.01% as of the end of the first quarter.

 Vanguard Total Stock Market Index Fund (VTSAX)

 Expense Ratio: 0.04%

 The Vanguard Total Stock Market Index Fund (MUTF:VTSAX) is a passively managed index fund, not an active mutual fund.
 In fund world, VTSAX is one of the true giants among equity products.
-As of the end of May, across various share classes, the Vanguard Total Stock Market Index Fund, had almost $700 billion in assets under management.
+As of the end of May, across various share classes, the Vanguard Total Stock Market Index Fund, had almost $211 billion of net assets.

 Fidelity Advisor Strategic Income Fund (FSTAX)

 The Fidelity Advisor Strategic Income Fund (MUTF:FSTAX) is a multi-sector bond fund, offering investors exposure to multiple corners of the fixed income universe.

 “The fund uses a neutral mix of approximately 45% high yield, 25% U.S. Government and investment-grade, 15% emerging markets, and 15% foreign developed markets.
 Engaging in transactions that have a leveraging effect on the fund,” according to Fidelity.

 The fund’s managers can adjust credit and interest rate risk as market conditions.
 The fund has $16.6 billion of assets and has beaten its benchmark over the last three years.